froveda/ipsy_shopper/README.md

 This class represents a song in the application.
 It has the following fields:

 - name (String)
 - duration (Integer): Duration of the song.
-It is expressed in seconds
+It is expressed in seconds.
+Default value: `0`
 - genre (String)

 Also, a Song can be `featured`:

-- featured (Boolean)
+- featured (Boolean): Default value `false`

 and if it is `featured`, the following fields can be retrieven: